How to Become a Biological Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Analyzing experimental data and results

 The exact type of research conducted by the biological technician depends on the laboratory itself.
-A laboratory tech could help on anything from aiding in the development of a new vaccine, for example, or test a new pain relief drug for side effects.
-Biological technology is a field that’s rapidly evolving and advancing, and those in the field can look forward to a career of new discoveries.
+For example, a laboratory tech could help on anything from aiding in the development of a new vaccine to testing new pain relief drugs for potential side effects.
+Biological technology is a field that’s constantly evolving and advancing, and those working in the area can look forward to a career of continual discoveries.

 Biological Technician Job Description

-The ultimate goal of biological research may be to discover new things, but the process follows very specific steps every day.
-In order for research to maintain credibility, everything must be documented, logged, checked, and double-checked—responsibilities that lie in the hands of the biological technician.
+While the goal of biological research may be “discovery,” the process follows concrete steps every day.
+For research to maintain credibility, everything must be documented, logged, checked, and double-checked—responsibilities that lie in the hands of the biological technician.

 It’s a meticulous job where attention to detail is a must.
-Most days begin by following a specific routine to prepare the laboratory—checking that all equipment and machinery is in good operating order, all materials are present and accounted for, and that no person or thing is out of place in such a way that they could contaminate the experiments.
+Most days begin by following a specific routine to prepare the laboratory—checking that all equipment and machinery are in good operating order, that all materials are present and accounted for, and that no person or thing is out of place in such a way that it could contaminate the experiments.

-Once the laboratory is prepared, the biological technician may spend most of the day collecting samples from test subjects, running experiments (using computers, laboratory machinery, or other medical equipment), or analyzing results.
-Tracking biological changes in an experiment can take days to weeks or even months, so patience and an eye for detail are essential qualities for becoming a biological technician.
+Once the laboratory is prepared, the biological technician spends most of the day collecting samples from test subjects, running experiments (using computers, laboratory machinery, or other medical equipment), and analyzing results.
+Tracking biological changes in an experiment can take days, weeks, or even months, so patience and a keen eye for detail are essential qualities in a biological technician.

-The bio technician may also work directly with clinical test subjects if the drug or medical procedure is approved for human trials.
-This includes taking patient history, thorough examinations, and taking blood and tissue samples.
+The biological technician may also work directly with clinical test subjects during human trials.
+This can include taking patient histories, conducting thorough examinations, and taking blood and tissue samples.

 Biological Technician Hours

-Biological technicians work a regular 40-hour work week and due to the nature of their job, they typically work a very specific schedule.
-For many, this means the average 8-to-5 work schedule.
-However, some specialized laboratories (ones that study sleep patterns, for example) require work hours that best suit the research.
+Unlike EMTs, biological technicians work a 40-hour week and typically have a specific schedule.
+This usually means working a standard 8-to-5 shift.
+However, some specialized laboratories (ones that study sleep patterns, for example) require work hours that best suit the specific research.

 Biological Technician Uniform

-Most biological technicians work in sterile environments, so lab coats, gloves, and masks will more than likely be required.
+Most biological technicians usually work in sterile environments, so lab coats, gloves, and masks are almost always required.